keith/smileykeith.com/_posts/2021-03-03-editing-rpaths.md

 Then, using
 [`install_name_tool`](https://keith.github.io/xcode-man-pages/install_name_tool.1.html),
 we can edit the `rpaths` in our binary.
-In this case, since we only have 2 `rpaths`, and neither of them are what we want, lets delete them both:
+In this case, since we only have 2 `rpaths`, and neither of them are what we want, lets delete them both (you'll have to change the Xcode path for your local installation):

 ```
 % install_name_tool \